CynicDog/infra-tech-notes/README.md

 - systemd
 - kubelet
 - network proxy (kube-proxy)
-- CNI provider
+- <ins>CNI provider</ins>
-- container runtime accessble via a CRI
+- <ins>container runtime accessble via a CRI</ins>

 Kubelet is a binary program that runs as an agent.
 Without it, a Kubernetes node is not schedulable or considered to be a part of a cluster.
 It ensures:
 - Pods on a kubelet's host operate through a control loop that monitors their assignments to nodes.
 - Since Kubernetes 1.17, the API server is updated about kubelet health via a heartbeat mechanism checked through the `kube-node-lease` namespace.
 - Garbage collection manages ephemeral storage and network devices for Pods as needed.

-Kubelet utilizes CRI and CNI to reconcile the state of a node with the state of the control plane.
+<ins>Kubelet utilizes CRI and CNI to reconcile the state of a node with the state of the control plane</ins>.
 For example, when the control plane determines that NGINX will run on nodes two, three, and four of a five-node cluster, the kubelet ensures that the CRI provider pulls the container from an image registry and assigns it an IP address within the `podCIDR` range.

 Service is an API object defined by Kubernetes.
 The Kubernetes network proxy binary(kube-proxy) handles the creation of the ClusterIP and NodePort Services on every node.
 The type of Services are:
 - ClusterIP - An internal Service that load balances Kubernetes Pods
 - NodePort - An open port on a Kubernetes node that load balances multiple Pods
 - LoadBalancer - An external Service that creates a load balancer external to the cluster

+A DNS system like CoreDNS provides application lookup, allowing microservices in one Pod to look up and communicate with another Pod.

 ### The Node API Object